Skip to content

 • create special effects make-up

-• be on set to redo make-up and hair
+• be on set or backstage ready to redo make-up and hair

 Working environment